Central Railroad of New Jersey 113

-Central Railroad of New Jersey 113, also known as CNJ 113, is a B-7 class "Switcher" type steam locomotive built in June 1923 by the American Locomotive Company (ALCO) for the Central Railroad of New Jersey (CNJ).
+Central Railroad of New Jersey 113 is a B-7 class "Switcher" type steam locomotive built in 1923 by the American Locomotive Company (ALCO) for the Central Railroad of New Jersey (CNJ).
 The locomotive was designed solely for yard service and could only operate at slow speeds due to the locomotive not having any leading or trailing wheels, but only six driving wheels (thus the wheel arrangement).
 No. 113 currently performs passenger excursion services and some freight assignments on Reading Blue Mountain & Northern (RBMN) operated tracks.
-It is owned and operated by the Railway Restoration Project 113 Organization out of Minersville, PA.
+It is owned and operated by the Railway Restoration Project 113 Organization out of Minersville, PA, but during 2025 the locomotive was taken out of service for its annual 1'472 day inspection, which the locomotive is still undergoing currently.

 History

 Revenue service

 No. 113 was built in June 1923 by the American Locomotive Company (ALCO) It was one of five B-7 type switchers built for the Central Railroad of New Jersey (CNJ), numbers 111–115.
 These locomotives were built for the Anthracite Roads of Pennsylvania, and thus had wide Wootten fireboxes to burn anthracite coal.
 As 0-6-0s they were only effective as switchers since they did not ride smoothly and rarely exceeded 15 mph.
 The class worked the CNJ's freight yards for almost three decades.
 In 1945, the railroad reclassed them to 6S46 (6-wheeled Switcher, 46,000 pounds tractive effort).
 By 1951, locomotives 111-115 were withdrawn from service and replaced by diesel locomotives.

 Around 1953 the Philadelphia & Reading Coal & Iron Company (RDG), now the Reading Anthracite Company, bought No. 113 for use at a colliery in Locust Summit outside Ashland, Pennsylvania.
 No. 113 also ran some railtours with CNJ No. 774 in 1954, but 774 was soon scrapped.
 The company continued to use No. 113 until January 1960, when it was retired from revenue service.